projen/projen/docs/api/projen.md

 The default end of line character for text files.

-It's useful to keep the same end of line between Windows and Unix operative systems for git checking/checkout operations.
-Hence, it will avoid simple repository mutations consisting only of changes in the end of line characters.
-It will be set in the first line of the .gitattributes file to make it the first match with high priority.
-It can be overriden in a later line.
+endOfLine it's useful to keep the same end of line between Windows and Unix operative systems for git checking/checkout operations.
+Hence, it can avoid simple repository mutations consisting only of changes in the end of line characters.
+It will be set in the first line of the .gitattributes file to make it the first match with high priority but it can be overriden in a later line.
+Can be disabled by setting explicitly: `{ endOfLine: EndOfLine.NONE }`.

 ---